-The Pool-in-Wharfedale Neighbourhood Plan seeks to:-
+The Pool-in-Wharfedale Neighbourhood Plan seeks to:

 · ensure that future policies reflect the needs and aspirations of the local community

-· be a means to guide, promote and enable balanced and sustainable change within the designated area;
+· be a means to guide, promote and enable balanced and sustainable change within the designated area

 · preserve the character of Pool-in-Wharfedale and its parish as an attractive rural location with some local industry and good links with its local market town

-· ensure that the needs of residents are met in the areas of housing, employment, education, health, leisure, recreation, sport, transport and burial, and that Pool maintains a well-balanced, sustainable economic and physical environment
+· ensure that the needs of residents are met in the areas of housing, employment, education, health, leisure, recreation, sport, transport and burial, and that Pool-in-Wharfedale maintains a well-balanced, sustainable economic and physical environment